Top Six Green Commanders in Magic: The Gathering

 3. Azusa, Lost but Seeking

-Azusa's effect is mighty; make sure your deck lets you draw enough cards for her to utilize it (playing so many lands will quickly deplete your hand).
+Azusa's effect is mighty; make sure your deck lets you draw enough cards for her to utilize it, as playing that many lands each turn will quickly deplete your hand.

 2. Freyalise, Llanowar’s Fury